Himanshi-m/Image-Tool/README.md

 # Image Manipulation Tool

-This Python-based Image tool, built using **Streamlit**, allows users to perform various image manipulation tasks such as resizing, cropping, format conversion, and enhancement.
+This Python-based Image tool, built using **Streamlit**, allows users to perform various image manipulation tasks such as resizing, cropping, format conversion, background removal, and enhancement.
 With an intuitive, web-based interface, users can make adjustments with real-time previews.
 This tool is designed for single-image processing, providing a simple yet powerful platform for common image editing tasks.

 **Approach:**
 - The project started with research into image manipulation using Python libraries like `Pillow` and `Streamlit`.